Jinnah (film): Critical reception

 The film received an overwhelmingly positive response in Pakistan.
 Christopher Lee spoke highly of the film, calling his performance in it the best of his career as well as stressing the importance of the film.

 The most important film I made, in terms of its subject and the great responsibility I had as an actor was a film I did about the founder of Pakistan, called Jinnah.

 It had the best reviews I've ever had in my entire career — as a film and as a performance.
-But ultimately it was never shown at the cinemas.
+But ultimately it was never shown at the [world] cinemas.

 However, the choice of Lee to play the lead role led to a large amount of media controversy in Pakistan because of his previous roles in horror films and vampire films as Count Dracula, with Lee having received death threats which required personal bodyguards during filming.
 The BBC reported that the threats were due to his previous film roles and not that he was a European playing an Asian.
 Some critics even demanded a ban on the film.